 You can avoid a bank overdraft.
 A bank can levy an overdraft charge if you don’t have enough money in your account to cover your purchases.
 These fees typically cost around $31, CFPB said, but they can set off a domino effect since you may also owe fees for checks you’ve written that don’t clear.
 If accessing your pay early can help you avoid overdraft fees, doing so could make financial sense.

 You can temporarily solve cash flow issues.
 If payday isn’t here yet and you need groceries or gas, getting paid early can help you improve cash flow and cover important expenses.
+If money's tight, here are some ways to save on groceries.

 Cons of getting your paycheck early